Lupeol

 This section has been translated automatically.

-Biosynthesis: Lupeol is ultimately formed from acetyl-CoA via the intermediate squalene.
+Biosynthesis: Lupeol is ultimately formed from acetyl-CoA via the intermediate stage squalene.
 Chemical synthesis is also possible.
 Lupeol belongs to the pentacyclic triterpenes and to the subgroup of lupanes.
 It belongs to the alcohols (see also cycloalkanols) and the alkenes.
-Lupeol is of interest to medical researchers as a potentially readily available antimalarial and anticancer agent with low toxicity.
+Lupeol is of interest to medical research as a potentially readily available antimalarial and anticancer agent with low toxicity.

 Pharmacodynamics (Effect)